Dictionary » Nouns » Fact – Meaning, Definition, Synonyms and Antonyms

 • Before making assumptions, check whether your statement is based on fact or opinion.

-• The article includes verified facts supported by research and statistics.
+• The report includes verified facts supported by research and data.

 Fact Synonyms